-4. It is not fair to the cat to deprive them of their natural right to reproduce.
-Severe overpopulation and the fact that the overall health of the cat is significantly improved should override any need for a cat to procreate for reasons outside of responsible breeding.
+4. It’s not fair to the cat to deprive them of their natural right to reproduce.
+Severe cat overpopulation and the fact the overall health of the cat is significantly improved should override any need for a cat to procreate for reasons outside of responsible breeding.

 5. I want my child to witness the miracle of birth at least once.
 There are so many other ways that you can share the miracle of birth with your child in an informative manner without contributing to cat overpopulation, such as books, movies, or television shows about the subject.
 The best gift and life lesson you can give your child is that of compassion, understanding, and responsibility.
 Picking a pet out at the shelter together and having it grow up with you as part of your family is an invaluable life lesson, especially if you are adopting an older cat, a senior cat, a black cat, or a cat with a disability, which are the ones that are most frequently overlooked at shelters.

 6. It’s only one litter – what’s the big deal?
 The big deal is that each new litter quickly adds up and there are plenty of available cats and kittens in shelters looking for a good home.
 Right now, according to the ASPCA, there are approximately 70 million cats on the streets and in shelters.

 7. Euthanizing cats is a humane way to control cat overpopulation, so why bother with spay/neuter?
 Euthanasia originated as a humane way to end suffering in an animal due to extreme circumstances like terminal illnesses or sicknesses.
-Healthy, happy cats are now being euthanized as a means to control the population – rather that let this trend continue, we must encourage TNR programs for outdoor cats and responsible spay/neuter for indoor and free-roaming cats.
+Healthy, happy cats are now being euthanized as a means to control the population – rather that let this trend continue, we must encourage TNRM (Trap, Neuter, Return, Manage) programs for outdoor cats and responsible spay/neuter for indoor and free-roaming cats.